-At Stockholm University, the Albano campus is constructed.
-Skanska has been commissioned by Akademiska Hus to carry out framework supplementation for houses 1, 2 and 4.
+At Stockholm University, Skanska has developed the Albano campus in collaboration with Akademiska Hus.
+We have carried out framework supplementation for houses 1, 2 and 4.
 Campus Albano will link Stockholm University with KTH and KI.

 65,000 square meters of premises for education

-In total, Skanska's assignments comprise 65,000 square meters, which contain lecture rooms, offices and laboratories for students, teachers and researchers.
-Skanska started our work in the fall of 2018 and has since then come a long way.
+In total, Skanska's assignments comprised 65,000 square meters, including lecture premises, offices and laboratories for students, teachers and researchers.

 Work based on three keywords